OpenMPT/openmpt/packageTemplate/readme.txt

 --------------

--Delete the files extracted from the archive and optionally the OpenMPT setting files, which are by default stored in %appdata%\OpenMPT.
+-Delete the files extracted from the archive and optionally the OpenMPT setting files, which are by default stored in %APPDATA%\OpenMPT.

 Making OpenMPT portable
 -----------------------

-By default, OpenMPT stores its settings in %appdata%\OpenMPT.
+By default, OpenMPT stores its settings in %APPDATA%\OpenMPT.
 To avoid this, create a file called "mptrack.ini" in the same directory as mptrack.exe (if it does not exist yet) and add the following lines to this file:
 [Paths]
 UseAppDataDirectory=0

 Alternatively, you can copy your existing configuration file over from
-%appdata%\OpenMPT and add UseAppDataDirectory=0 in the [Paths] section of this file.
+%APPDATA%\OpenMPT and add UseAppDataDirectory=0 in the [Paths] section of this file.